 The oldest daughter, Mary, had married three years earlier, and George, while still young, had been apprenticed to a watchmaker.
 George worked for several years in Belfast, Ireland, one year in Glasgow, Scotland, and then immigrated to Canada and resided at Mitchell, Ontario for a short time.

 After his father’s death, George, who would have been about 18, returned to Ireland to help his mother with the farm.
-However, the desire to return to Canada must have been strong because after a few years, George chose to leave his home and family to start over in Canada.

 The Home Farm

 George Brown's mother Margaret would have been 50 when her husband died, and it wasn't usual for a woman to be given the lease on land.
 However, their landlord changed the lease on their farm to Margaret's name, so she was able to keep their lands and home.

 The desire to return to Canada must have been strong because in 1883, when he was 26, George Brown Shaw chose to leave his home and family one more and start over again in Canada.